andre-st/goodreads-toolbox/README.md

 Prints a books search result, ordered by average rating and number of ratings (most popular books), or date published, optionally with exact title matches.
 The Goodreads website doesn't offer it for some reason.
-It addresses the "Sort search results by rating" feature that was requested in the Goodreads forums.
+It implements the "Sort search results by rating" feature that was requested in the Goodreads forums.
 [Learn more](search.md)

 ## [savreviews.pl](savreviews.md)

 Saves text-reviews for a book to a text-file.
-It addresses the "Extract all reviews for a specific book" feature that was requested in the Goodreads forums.
+It implements the "Extract all reviews for a specific book" feature that was requested in the Goodreads forums.
 [Learn more](savreviews.md)